-In order to reduce the risk related to the potential dilution and/or the potential cash payments the Company may be required to make in the event that the market price of the Company's common stock becomes greater than the conversion or exchange prices of the Convertible Notes and the Exchangeable Notes, the Company may enter into hedge programs that increase the effective conversion or exchange price for the Convertible Notes and the Exchangeable Notes.
-As of December 31, 2022, the Company had one hedge program that increases the effective exchange price for the 2023 Exchangeable Notes.
-The hedge instrument has been determined to be indexed to the Company's own stock and meets the criteria for equity classification.
-The Company recorded the cost of the hedge instrument as a reduction in additional paid-in capital, and does not recognize subsequent changes in fair value of this financial instrument in its consolidated financial statement.
-The Company did not hedge the 2022 Convertible Notes or the 2025 Convertible Notes.
+In order to reduce the risk related to the potential dilution and/or the potential cash payments the Company may be required to make in the event that the market price of the Company's common stock becomes greater than the conversion prices of the Convertible Notes, the Company may enter into hedge programs that increase the effective conversion price for the Convertible Notes.
+In connection with the issuance of the 2029 Convertible Notes, the Company entered into privately negotiated capped call transactions that effectively raised the conversion price of the 2029 Convertible Notes from \$65.89 to \$82.69.
+The cost of the capped call transactions was approximately \$18.5 million.
+These hedging instruments have been determined to be indexed to the Company's own stock and meet the criteria for equity classification and therefore the cost was included as a reduction to stockholder's equity in the consolidated statement of financial condition as of December 31, 2023.
+Subsequent changes in fair value of these financial instruments are not recognized in the Company's consolidated financial statements.
+The Company did not hedge the 2025 Convertible Notes.

-Certain key terms related to the convertible and exchangeable features as of December 31, 2022 are listed below (\$ in thousands, except conversion or exchange price):
+Certain key terms related to the convertible features as of December 31, 2023 are listed below (\$ in thousands, except conversion or exchange price):

-202 3 Exchangeable Notes 20 25 Convertible Notes Initial conversion or exchange price \$ 44.62 \$ 40.00 Closing stock price at date of issuance \$ 36.45 \$ 32.00 Closing stock price date Jul 20, 2018 Sep 4, 2019 Initial conversion or exchange rate (shares per \$1,000 principal amount) 22.4090 25.0000 Adjusted conversion or exchange rate (shares per \$1,000 principal amount) 22.5264 25.1310 Adjusted conversion or exchange price (1) \$ 44.39 \$ 39.79 Adjusted effective conversion or exchange price (2) \$ 62.13 \$ 39.79 Excess of if-converted value compared to principal (3) \$ 13,785 \$ 20,478 Conversion or exchange date Mar 1, 2023 Jul 1, 2025
+20 25 Convertible Notes 2 029 Convertible Notes Initial conversion price \$ 40.00 \$ 65.89 Closing stock price at date of issuance \$ 32.00 \$ 51.68 Closing stock price date Sep 4, 2019 Feb 28, 2023 Initial conversion rate (shares per \$1,000 principal amount) 25.0000 15.1763 Adjusted conversion rate (shares per \$1,000 principal amount) 25.1310 15.1763 Adjusted conversion price (1) \$ 39.79 \$ 65.89 Adjusted effective conversion price (2) \$ 39.79 \$ 82.69 Excess of if-converted value compared to principal (3) \$ 27,540 \$ Conversion date Jul 1, 2025 Dec 15, 2028

-(1) Pursuant to the indentures for the Company's Convertible Notes and Exchangeable Notes, the conversion and exchange rates were adjusted upon the completion of the Company's tender offer in December 2021.
+(1) Pursuant to the indenture for the Company's 2025 Convertible Notes, the conversion rate for the 2025 Convertible Notes was adjusted upon the completion of the Company's tender offer in December 2021.

-Prior to the close of business on the business day immediately preceding their respective free conversion or exchange date (listed above), holders may convert or exchange their Convertible Notes or Exchangeable Notes under certain circumstances set forth in the applicable indentures.
-On or after their respective free conversion or exchange dates until the close of business on the second scheduled trading day immediately preceding their respective maturity date, holders may convert or exchange their notes at any time.
+Prior to the close of business on the business day immediately preceding their respective free conversion date (listed above), holders may convert their Convertible Notes under certain circumstances set forth in the applicable indentures.
+On or after their respective free conversion dates until the close of business on the second scheduled trading day immediately preceding their respective maturity date, holders may convert their notes at any time.

-In the event of conversion or exchange, the 2025 Convertible Notes and the 2023 Exchangeable Notes are convertible or exchangeable into cash up to the aggregate principal amount of the notes and the excess conversion premium, if any, may be settled in cash or shares of the Company's common stock at the Company's election and subject to certain restrictions contained in each of the indentures governing the Convertible Notes and Exchangeable Notes.
+In the event of conversion, the Convertible Notes are convertible into cash up to the aggregate principal amount of the notes and the excess conversion premium, if any, may be settled in cash or shares of the Company's common stock at the Company's election and subject to certain restrictions contained in each of the indentures governing the Convertible Notes.